United States Reports, volume 1: Alexander Dallas and Dallas Reports

 None of the cases reported in 1 U.S. (1 Dall.) are from the Supreme Court of the United States.
 They are decisions from various appellate and trial courts from the years 1754–1789, before and after the American Revolution, from the colonial Province of Pennsylvania and the post-independence Commonwealth of Pennsylvania.

 Alexander J. Dallas, a Philadelphia lawyer and later United States Secretary of the Treasury, had been in the business of reporting local law cases for newspapers and periodicals.
-When the US Supreme Court sat in Philadelphia from 1791–1800, he collected their cases as well, and later began compiling his case reports in a bound volume which he called Reports of cases ruled and adjudged in the courts of Pennsylvania, before and since the Revolution.
+When the US Supreme Court sat in Philadelphia from 1791 to 1800, he collected their cases as well, and later began compiling his case reports in a bound volume which he called Reports of cases ruled and adjudged in the courts of Pennsylvania, before and since the Revolution.

 When the US Supreme Court along with the rest of the new federal government moved in 1791 from the former capital, New York City, to the nation's temporary capital in Philadelphia, Dallas was appointed the Supreme Court's first unofficial and unpaid Supreme Court Reporter.
 (Court reporters in that age received no salary, but were expected to profit from the publication and sale of their compiled decisions.)
 Dallas continued to collect and publish Pennsylvania and other decisions, adding federal Supreme Court cases to his reports.
 Dallas published four volumes of decisions during his tenure as Reporter, known as the Dallas Reports.